Hold the Girl

-Hold the Girl is the second studio album by Japanese-British singer Rina Sawayama.
+Hold the Girl is the second studio album by Japanese and British singer Rina Sawayama.
 It was released on 16 September 2022 by Dirty Hit.
-The lead single from the album, entitled "This Hell", was released on 18 May 2022.
+The album was preceded by five singles: "This Hell", "Catch Me in the Air", "Hold the Girl", "Phantom", and "Hurricanes".
+"Frankenstein" and "Imagining" were released as singles following the album's release.
 The album, recorded between 2020 and 2021, features production from collaborators including Paul Epworth, Clarence Clarity, Stuart Price, and Marcus Andersson.
-Clarence Clarity also produced much of Sawayama's debut album Sawayama (2020).
+Clarity also produced much of Sawayama's debut album Sawayama (2020).

+Hold the Girl received critical acclaim upon its release and charted at number three on the UK Albums Chart, becoming the highest-charting album by a Japanese-born solo artist in the history of the chart.
+It also became Sawayama's first charting album on the US Billboard 200 and peaked at number one on the Scottish Albums Chart.
+The album was supported by the Hold the Girl Tour (2022–23) and the Hold the Girl: Reloaded Tour (2023).
+Sawayama also promoted the album via performances on The Graham Norton Show, Strictly Come Dancing and Late Night with Seth Meyers.

 Composition

 Sawayama has named Kelly Clarkson, the Corrs, Paramore, and Sugababes as artists who influenced Hold the Girl, as well as Taylor Swift's 2020 album Folklore.
 Variety's Thania Garcia described Hold the Girl as "an evolution in [Sawayama's] style that will meld influences from across the pop spectrum".
+In a September 2023 interview with BBC News, Sawayama revealed that she was sexually groomed by a school teacher when aged 17.
+This heavily influenced the lyrical meaning behind Hold the Girl, particularly the album track "Your Age".
+Sawayama received sex and relationship therapy for the trauma.

 Musically, Hold the Girl is produced, performed, and recorded in a wide variety of genres.
-Primarily a pop record, specifically styled under the dance-pop and alternative pop subgenres. it also contains elements of 1990s alternative rock, pop rock, soft rock, Europop, trance, industrial, country pop, hi-NRG, pop punk, Eurotrance, stadium rock, Britpop, disco, R&B, hyperpop, J-pop, house, Eurodance, electronic, UK garage, techno, folk and psychedelic music.
+Primarily a pop record, specifically styled under the dance-pop and alternative pop subgenres.
+It also contains elements of 1990s alternative rock, pop rock, soft rock, Europop, trance, industrial, country pop, hi-NRG, pop punk, Eurotrance, stadium rock, Britpop, disco, R&B, hyperpop, J-pop, house, Eurodance, electronic, UK garage, techno, folk and psychedelic music.